vectordotdev/vector/STYLE.md

 ### Basic Usage

-There are three basic metric types: counters, gauges, and histograms. **Counters** are meant for counting things, such as the total number of requests processed.
-Additionally, counters are monotonic, which means they can only be incremented (but not decremented) or reset to zero. **Gauges** are for tracking a single value that changes over time, such as the number of current connections. **Histograms** are for tracking multiple observations of the same logical event, such as the time it takes to serve a request.
+There are three basic metric types: counters, gauges, and histograms. **Counters** are meant for counting things, such as the total number of requests processed, where the count only grows over time.
+This is also sometimes called a *monotonic counter*, or a *monotonically increasing* counter. **Gauges** are for tracking a single value that changes over time, and can go up and down, such as the number of current connections. **Histograms** are for tracking multiple observations of the same logical event, such as the time it takes to serve a request.

 Emitting metrics always involves a metric name and a value being measured.
 They can optionally accept descriptive
 labels: